cronvel/async-kit/README.md

 If a job doesn't trigger its callback within this time, its callback is triggered anyway automatically with an error:
 `new Error( 'Timeout' )`.

-If the job trigger its callback later, it will be ignored.
+If the job triggers its callback later, it will be ignored.

 It comes in handy in any network or service dependant async jobs, like database queries, HTTP request, and so on.